kyliegilbert/MERN_book_search/README.md

 # Mern Book Search

 ## Description
-A book search app that uses Mongodb, Express, React and NodeJS
+A book search app that uses Mongodb, Express, React and NodeJS.

 ## Table of Contents
 * [Description](#description)